 Over to You

 Creating effective ESI data collection procedures is the most important part of any e-discovery process.
 With an increased focus on data collection and data privacy, it’s more important than ever to handle data properly, and without a proper data collection process, you won’t be able to successfully respond to defend your business in case of litigation.

 Alex Morgan is a passionate tech blogger, internet nerd, and data enthusiast.
+He is a Content & SEO Specialist at Jatheon Technologies.
 He is interested in topics that cover data regulation, compliance, eDiscovery, information governance and business communication.